 A) A strange God B) Curious organization C) Crammed into one God D) Biggest God in the whole world E) All are descriptions given by Smith

-3. T/F The doctrine of the Trinity is comprehensible and can be understood since it’s possible there are three gods embodied in one God
+3. T/F The Christian doctrine of the Trinity is comprehensible and can be understood since it’s possible there are three gods embodied in one God

 4. T/F Mormon leaders claim that the Trinity originated in paganism.